 In WA the traffic flows in a clockwise direction and pedestrians are directed to cross the road well away from any roundabouts.
 History however has the use of circular junctions, such as the 1922 Thomas Circle in Washington DC, being a place for pedestrians to walk about, circulate and rest.
 Circular junctions have been around since 1768 with the creation of the Bath Circus in the UK, but the modern roundabout was not created until the 1960’s.

 1966 saw the introduction of formal mandatory road rules for using roundabouts being introduced into Britain, but they were not introduced into America until the 1990’s and initially roundabouts caused driver confusion and were met with significant driver opposition.

-Vintage Road Haulage is a Perth truck company dedicated to the safety of all who use our roads.
-For more information about our services, please call (08) 9410 1726 or email using the contact form on the right.
+We are a Perth truck company dedicated to the safety of all who use our roads.
+For more information about our services, please get in touch.